 In June 2013 the Board of Directors approved a new name for the organization: The American Board of Venous and Lymphatic Medicine.
 This change was approved so that our name more clearly conveys the purpose of our organization and the focus of our diplomates.
 We believe this will help improve communication and reduce confusion when engaging with the lay public, other physicians, health plans, and a variety of governmental and nongovernmental agencies.

 It is not the purpose of the Board to define requirements for membership on hospital staffs, to gain special recognition or privileges for its diplomates in the practice of phlebology or to define the scope of venous and lymphatic medicine practice.
 The Board does not define who may or may not practice venous and lymphatic medicine.
 It is neither a source of censure nor an entity for the resolution of ethical or medico-legal issues.

 The American Board of Venous & Lymphatic Medicine is not yet a Member Board of the American Board of Medical Specialties (ABMS); however, our certification exam is based on standards set by the ABMS.

 Now is time to strengthen and standardize venous & lymphatic curricula and training in order to develop qualified comprehensive specialists.
-This article addresses the Vision and Value of the ABVLM.
+We have published two articles on this topic:

-In 2016, our new class of diplomates brought the total number of physicians certified in Venous & Lymphatic Medicine to 754.
-There are an additional dozen physicians who have passed the exam and are considered Board Eligible.
+In 2018, our new class of diplomates brought the total number of physicians certified in Venous & Lymphatic Medicine to 818.
+There are additional physicians who have passed the exam and are considered Board Eligible.

-Applications to sit for the 2017 exam cycle will open in August 2016, and the review process will commence October 1, 2016.
-The application period will remain open through the end of January 2017.
-The exam is offered annually in late April, and in 2017 it will be offered April 1-15, 2017.
+Applications to sit for the 2019 exam cycle will open in August 2018, and the review process will commence October 1, 2016.
+The application period will remain open through mid-January 2019.
+The exam is offered annually in early April, and in 2019 it will be offered March 30-April 13, 2019.